 Macintosh HD/ Library/Application Support/Adobe/Common/Plug-ins/7.0/MediaCore.

-Select Edit > Preferences > Audio Hardware, to check the computer audio device and settings, including the ASIO and MME settings (for Windows OS), or CoreAudio settings (for macOS) that is used by Premiere Pro for audio playback and recording.
+Select Edit > Preferences > Audio Hardware, to check the computer audio device and the Device Class settings (ASIO/MME for Windows OS or CoreAudio for macOS) that is used by Premiere Pro for audio playback and recording.
 For more information, see Audio Hardware preferences.

-Check for external MIC or audio devices and try to disable them.
-For example, you can disable Webcam, third party audio playback devices such as AJA or BlackMagic, USB MICs, or monitor speakers.
+Check for external audio devices in the Default Input/Output and try to disable them.
+For example, you can disable external mic, Webcam, third-party audio playback devices such as AJA or BlackMagic, USB MICs, or monitor speakers.

 On Windows machines, try to disable all the devices except Realtek listed under Sound Control panel.